vanman247/Senior-Project/docs/blog_post_3.md

 ### Step 1

-First we will need to import the necessary python libraries.
+First, we will need to import the necessary python libraries.

     # Importing Libraries